mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 10 November 2025

-- The average temperature today is 12.03˚C,
+- The average temperature today is 11.25˚C,
-- With highs of 12.77˚C and lows of 11.49˚C,
+- With highs of 11.83˚C and lows of 10.39˚C,
-- It may feel like 11.59˚C with overcast clouds
+- It may feel like 10.75˚C with clear sky
-- The wind speed is 3.13m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1004hPa and humidity is 88%
+- The pressure is 1004hPa and humidity is 89%
 - The sun will rise at 07:19 and set at 16:25

 <!-- weather_marker ends -->